 ‘You Will Know When You Get There’ by Allen Curnow is a twenty-three line poem and the title piece of Curnow’s collection, You Will Know When You Get There: Poems.
 The piece is separated into ten couplets, or sets of two lines, and one final tercet, or set of three lines.

 Curnow has not chosen to structure the poem with a consistent pattern of rhyme or rhythm.
 The lines are all very similar in length though.
 This lends the piece a feeling of physical unity on the page.
-It appears to be very structured upon first glance but when one investigates deeper the emotional nature of the text is emphasized through the free verse style.
+It appears to be very structured at first glance but when one investigates deeper the emotional nature of the text is emphasized through the free verse style.

 The poem begins with the speaker describing how no one, no matter who they are, goes to the sea before or after their time.
 The vague language of the poem lends a dark and foreboding feeling to the sea.
 This is contrasted by the warmth of the sun.
 The two elements come to represent life and death.